All of us have left customer feedback in some shape or form.

 In short, it is well worth building brand loyalty – and a customer experience that frequently delights those who buy your products or use your services will most likely keep them returning.

-Improve your Net Promoter Score
+4. Improve Net Promoter Score (NPS)

 Net Promoter Score (NPS) helps brands determine customer satisfaction and what proportion of customers are likely to shout about their experience to their friends and family positively.